Why Do Gay Men Have Problems Forming Long-Term Intimate Relationships?

 Brian: I see that sometimes, too.

 Clinton: Yes.
 That can certainly be an issue.
 I’ve had that come up with couples I’ve worked with, and one couple was much further out than the other, and trying to drag the other one out of the closet, and he’s not quite ready.
-That can cause a lot of conflict.
+That can cause a lot of conflicts.

 Brian: Absolutely.
 We’ve been talking a lot about challenges and difficulties that gay men can have in finding a partner, and in maintaining it over the long haul.
 But the truth be told, also, there are a lot of gay couples out there who are actually very successful at it.
-They have the everyday normal troubles that we all have, but there are a lot of I think positive relationship role models out there, and I was wondering maybe if you might be able to speak to what some of those ingredients of a healthy relationship might be, so that couples can aspire towards that.
+They have the everyday normal troubles that we all have, but there are a lot of I think positive relationship role models out there, and I was wondering maybe if you might be able to speak to what some of those ingredients of a healthy relationship might be so that couples can aspire towards that.

 Clinton: Sure.
 I totally agree with you, Brian.
-There are many gay couples in successful long term relationships, and my only sadness about that is sometimes they’re not more visible to the younger generations.
+There are many gay couples in successful long-term relationships, and my only sadness about that is sometimes they’re not more visible to the younger generations.
 What I see are some of the successful ingredients.
-Certainly they have strong communication skills, so when they start to experience differences of opinion, perhaps they have different wants or needs, they address issues early on.
+Certainly, they have strong communication skills, so when they start to experience differences of opinion, perhaps they have different wants or needs, they address issues early on.
 They’re not afraid of conflict.
 They actually move into conflict, and they see conflict not as something to be avoided or to run away from, but an opportunity to grow and move together towards each other, to find other common understanding, or even just to understand a different perspective to themselves that they might agree to.
 So, conflict is an opportunity for growth.

 Brian: Yes.
 I see that a lot, too.
 A lot of people seem very afraid that a conflict means that, “Oh, my gosh, we’re not compatible anymore,” or this is signaling the end.
 In reality, I think conflict is a sign that the relationship is actually maturing, and we just have to find productive, healthy ways of being able to bridge the gap to negotiate those differences, because then you can really grow stronger as a couple that way.